-After Marketing and Sales come to an agreement on what makes a sales qualified lead (stage 1 of lead management), it is now time to seek agreement on the labels and definitions of customer acquisition and retention statuses (stage 2).
+After Marketing and Sales come to an agreement on what makes a sales-qualified lead (SQL), it is now time to seek agreement on the labels and definitions of customer acquisition and retention statuses (stage 2 of the seven stages).
 This enables lead funnel management, captures lead life cycle in a common language that everyone understands and allows you to be predictive about revenue based on pipeline.

 - Raw: You have an IP address but cannot connect it to an actual person.